Definition of Available for Sale of Securities

 2. Investment Securities

 Investment securities are the type of securities that a company and intention purchase to sell in the short term, and the purpose is to earn profit.
-It can also be purchased to diversify the portfolio’s risk to reduce the risk.
+It can also purchase to diversify the portfolio’s risk to reduce the risk.
 These securities are valued at a realizable price and classified as financial assets, i.e., short-term investments held for sale.

 Accounting